 4. Distribute tour materials digitally in advance

-While it’s customary for landlord brokers to bring marketing materials such as brochures, flyers or floor plans to face-to-face tours, instead consider emailing these files digitally in advance so tour participants can view on their own devices in order to limit contact points.
+While it’s customary for landlord brokers to bring marketing materials such as brochures, flyers, or floor plans to face-to-face tours, instead consider emailing these files digitally in advance so tour participants can view them on their own devices in order to limit contact points.